Beery Cupcake and Boozy Frosting

-As I’ve mentioned in one my previous post I don’t fancy having guinness neat.
+As I’ve mentioned in one my previous post I don’t fancy having Guinness neat.
 As an additive in cakes, breads or stews, it makes the final product flavorful.
 I adapted Nigella’s Guinness Chocolate Cake and tweaked a wee bit.
 I used dark chocolate instead of cocoa powder and replaced the cream cheese frosting with a green colored boozy frosting.
-The first time I made this cake, I was amazed at it’s super moist texture and deep chocolate flavor.
+First time I made this cake, I was amazed at it’s super moist texture and deep chocolate flavor.

 These cupcakes are fluffy and airy, not beery as it gets baked out in the oven.The real kick comes from the frosting made with ‘Jack Daniel’s Whiskey Honey Liqueur’.
 I didn’t have Jamesons to make these cuppies top to toe Irish.
 The frosting is like the creamy head (I made a green one for St.Patty’s day) on a pint of guinness.
 The mild chocolate and coffee notes of guinness marry well with 100% dark chocolate to produce these delicate and incredibly moist cupcakes with a tangible richness of the draught.

-For this recipe I recommend using a stout/draught/porter.
-You definitely need the ‘fizz’(aeration) in the beer.
+For this recipe I recommend using a stout/ porter.
+I used Guinness draught which is a variant of Stout.
+You definitely need the ‘fizz'(aeration) in the beer.
 Flat beer does not produce the same result.
 I’ve not tried with an ale or lager.
 Lagers may not give the malted tang flavor and the dark hue.
 Since I used the unsweetened chocolate baking bar that already has butter, I cut the butter by half.
 And there is no need to soften the butter as few of the liquid ingredients are heated before forming a batter.
-I also replaced the sourcream by using non-fat yogurt to make a reduced fat dessert.
+I also replaced the sour cream with plain yogurt to make a reduced fat dessert.

-Makes 12 cupcakes plus 8 inches square pan
+Makes 12 cupcakes plus 8 x 2 inches square pan

-3 oz 100% Dark chocolate * I used ghiradelli baking bar.
-Can be substituted with 1/2 cup cocoa powder
+3 oz 100% dark chocolate * I used ghirardelli baking bar.
+Can be substituted with 1/2 cup natural or dutch processed cocoa powder

 2 Eggs